 As an athlete, you can always become more focused and better prepared.
 As a parent, you can always find a way to be more encouraging and positive.
 Together, everyone can always find a way to play their role in a more effective way.

-Don’t let disappointing times take your focus away from becoming the best you that you can possibly be.
+Don’t let disappointment take away your focus from becoming the best you that you can possibly be.

 What is my plan?

 Even the best laid plans can be thrown off track.
-But when challenges come around, the key is to recalibrate your plan and keep moving forward!
+But when challenges arise, the key is to recalibrate your plan and keep moving forward!